 Here's what folks need for Monday's class on assignment 4:

-Following our reading of Delaney's Territories, groups will research and observe a specific, accessible location on or near campus.
+Step 1 Following our reading of Delaney's Territories, groups will research and observe a specific, accessible location on or near campus.
 Choice of place is important - it should be a site that involves some kind of regulated interaction, exchange or behavior between individuals who are in it.
 It also needs to have describable borders.
 Try finding your place through constructed derives - explore places with no intention other than to observe and make notes about things that appear interesting.
 View common places as if they (and the way people behave in them) are new to you.
+With your group, decide on one defined territory.

 I will be 1/2 hour late for class due to a conference presentation I am participating in that ends at 1:15.
 So, we'll start at 1:30 and pick up where we left off with Processing.